Ralph R. Erickson: Court of Appeals service

 On June 7, 2017, President Donald Trump nominated Erickson to serve as a United States circuit judge of the United States Court of Appeals for the Eighth Circuit, to the seat vacated by Judge Kermit Edward Bye, who assumed senior status on April 22, 2015.
 A hearing on his nomination before the Senate Judiciary Committee took place on July 25, 2017.
 On September 14, 2017, his nomination was reported out of committee by a 20–0 vote.
 On September 28, 2017, the United States Senate invoked cloture on his nomination by a 95–1 vote.
 His nomination was confirmed that same day by a 95–1 vote.
 He received his judicial commission on October 12, 2017.
 He is the chairperson of the United States Judicial Conference Committee on Codes of Conduct.
+He assumed senior status on July 28, 2026.

 Personal life

 Erickson spoke about his personal struggle overcoming alcoholism during his hearing in front of the Senate Judiciary Committee.
 Senator Al Franken asked, "May I ask you how long you've been in recovery?", to which Erickson answered "It's over 26 years, Nov.
-10, 1990, at 4 o'clock in the afternoon, sir,".
+10, 1990, at 4 o'clock in the afternoon, sir."